Adidas: Marketing in India

 India has been a very speculative market for Adidas.
 Despite this Dave Thomas, managing director of Adidas in India is ambitious for the country's potential.
 The company hoped to double its revenue from Rs.
 805 crores by 2020.
 In 2015, the company signed Ranveer Singh a Bollywood actor as a brand ambassador to the company's products.
 Singh then was a budding actor.
 The company later decided to use the Indian people's passion for the game of cricket to promote their brand and launched a new cricket campaign in the country.
 The campaign was called FeelLoveUseHate with Indian cricketer Virat Kohli.
 However, in 2017, Virat Kohli was removed as the brand ambassador of the company.
 The cricketer later signed a major deal with Puma India.
 The company also sells its products online through e-commerce websites such as Myntra, Snapdeal, Jabong and Amazon.
 Adidas also has a website dedicated to the Indian audience that markets and sells products to its consumers in India.

-Marketing in Russia
+Marketing in the Soviet Union

 Adidas provided outfits for the Soviet Union's team in the 1980 Summer Olympics, making them one of the first global brands to enter the territory.
 The Communist Party prohibited the usage of the company logo on Soviet tracksuits, changing the design from three stripes to one red stripe.
-The shoes remained unchanged, as the three stripes resembled an "M", hinting that the Olympics were held in Moscow.
+The shoes remained unchanged, as the three stripes resembled an "M", hinting that the Olympics were being held in Moscow.
 The brand later became a staple of the Gopnik subculture.